 Report medication errors to the school nurse immediately.

 Provide for supervision by a physician or registered nurse.
-A copy of this policy will be provided to the parent upon request for administration of medication in the schools.
+A copy of the medication policy will be provided to the parent upon request.

-Prescribed and over-the-counter oral or topical medications, eye drops, ear drops, or nasal spray may be administered by a registered nurse, a licensed practical nurse or an authorized and trained staff member.
+Oral or topical medications, eye drops, ear drops, or nasal spray may be administered by a registered nurse, a licensed practical nurse, or designated staff who are delegated to, trained, and supervised by the RN.

 Nasal sprays containing controlled substances may only be administered by a school nurse if a school nurse is in the building.
 If a school nurse is not in the building, the task may be delegated to an authorized school employee.
 A parent-designated adult with training as required by RCW 28A.210.260[AH1] may also administer the medication when a nurse is not in the building.
 After a school employee who is not a school nurse administers a nasal spray that is a controlled substance, the employee must summon emergency medical assistance as soon as practicable except in instances when the administration of the nasal spray occurs routinely as documented in emergency care plan signed by parent or guardian and LHP.

+No medication will be administered by injection by unlicensed school staff except when a student is susceptible to a life-threatening anaphylactic condition consistent with Policy and Procedure 3419 – Self-Administration of Asthma and Anaphylaxis Medications and Policy and Procedure 3420 - Anaphylaxis Prevention and Response when acting as a parent designated adult for students with diabetes, or when acting as designated trained responder for opioid overdose reversal medication administration consistent with Policy and Procedure 3424 – Opioid Related Overdose Reversal

-No prescribed medication will be administered by injection by staff except when a student is susceptible to a predetermined, life-endangering situation.
-The parent will submit a written statement which grants a staff member the authority to act according to the specific written orders and supporting directions provided by licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to an insect sting).
+The parent will submit a written authorization to act according to the specific written orders and supporting directions provided by licensed health professional prescribing within his or her prescriptive authority (e.g., medication administered to counteract a reaction to an insect sting).
 Such medication will be administered by staff trained by the supervising registered nurse to administer such an injection.

 Written orders for emergency medication, signed and dated, from the licensed health professional prescribing within his or her prescriptive authority will: